elaifamouez/alx-higher_level_programming/README.md

 0x0C.
 Python - Almost a circle -- preparation for the AirBnB project.

 0x0D.
 SQL - Introduction -- Working with Mysql Database and Sql Query.

+0x0E.
+SQL - More queries -- Working with SqlQuery and Permissions ,constraints.